 Self-love is a relationship that should last a lifetime

 Happiness is a state that comes and goes, we all know.

-- Self-love is the perfect mechanism by which the mind and emotions go hand in hand to quietly create your reality as an essential psychological construct.
+- Self-love is the perfect mechanism by which the mind and emotions can work in partnership to quietly create your reality as an essential psychological construct.

 - Self-love is that fabulous bond that ties you to yourself and not to anyone else.
-Others cannot tell you when to be happy or not, according to their whims.
+Others won’t be able to tell you when to be happy or not according to their own whims.

-- You are the one who loves yourself, and you must fight every day for your own well being.
+- You are the one who loves yourself the most, and you must fight every day for your own well-being.

-When a person is happy with who they are, when their fears abate and their dreams appear over the horizon, that’s when the happiness appears inside to embrace those around them.
+When a person is happy with who they are, when their fears abate and their dreams appear over the horizon, that’s when the happiness appears inside of them.

 It’s something worth cultivating.